mapbender/mapbender-documentation/README.md

     sphinx-build . output

-or by using the supplied generate.sh shell script.
+or by using the supplied Makefile or generate.sh shell script.

 Have fun!